bertbaron/bertbaron.github.io/_posts/2022-03-26-homeassistant-graylog.markdown

 ## Optional: Send syslog to graylog

 Graylog can of course collect logs from other sources also.
 I configured for example my Unifi AP's to also log to Graylog, just because it's possible.
 I must admit that they produce quite some logging including many warnings that don't tell me anything so I wonder if I wasn't happier when I didn't know about them.
 But on the other side, I can choose to ignore those and in the unlikely event that I might need them I do at least have easy access.
 And I can always route them into a specific stream if the bother me too much.

+When using logspout and the standard `yournald` Docker log driver this will end up in duplicate log messages.
+{: .notice--info}

 To enable Syslog input in Graylog: